Andrei Iosivas: 2023

 Iosivas was selected by the Cincinnati Bengals in the sixth round, 206th overall, of the 2023 NFL draft.

 He made his first career reception, a 9-yard contested sideline catch, in the Bengals' Week 5 game against the Arizona Cardinals.
 In Week 6 against the Seattle Seahawks, Iosivas scored his first career touchdown on a 3-yard pass from quarterback Joe Burrow in a game the Bengals won 17–13.
 Iosivas grabbed his second career touchdown on a 2-yard pass against the San Francisco 49ers in what ended up being his only target of the game.
 Iosivas missed the Bengals' Week 11 contest against the Baltimore Ravens due to a knee injury.

 In Week 18 against the Cleveland Browns, Iosivas played his first career game as a starter, due to Tee Higgins re-aggravating a hamstring injury.
 Iosivas had a solid game, with five receptions on seven targets for 36 yards and two touchdowns.
 He finished his rookie season with 15 receptions, 116 yards, and four touchdowns.

 2024

 Iosivas was named the Bengals starting third wide receiver after the departure of Tyler Boyd.
 He recorded a two-touchdown game during the Bengals' Week 2 loss to the Kansas City Chiefs.
 He finished the 2024 season with 36 receptions for 479 yards and six touchdowns.

+2025

+Iosivas maintained his role as the third wide receiver for the Bengals.
+On October 5, Iosivas had 5 receptions for a career high 82 yards in a 37-24 loss to the Detroit Lions.